 2.1.
-Taste and eating pleasure: the art of enhancing natural flavours
+Taste and eating pleasure: the art of enhancing natural flavours fermented beverages to enhance their creations.

 Fermentation, an age-old process, is at the heart of our expertise in bringing out the best in natural flavours.
 Our three specialist Business Units work in synergy to enrich the taste experience while respecting consumers' demands for naturalness: